deeplearning4j/deeplearning4j/gettingstarted.md

          mvn clean install -DskipTests

+### dependencies

-5. After you run "mvn clean", a compressed tar file with a name similar to "deeplearning4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):
+1. After you run "mvn clean", a compressed tar file with a name similar to "deeplearning4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):

 		*/java-deeplearning/deeplearning4j-distribution/target

-6. Use this repo in your POM file (POM.xml files live in the root of a given directory):
+2. Use this repo in your POM file (POM.xml files live in the root of a given directory):

          <repositories>
              <repository>